rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 1.9 =
+* Added the ability to force the feed

 = 1.8 =
 * Added the ability to wrap a class around each individual item.
-* Auto populate user email addresses to get bug fixes.
+* Auto populate the user email addresses to get bug fixes. (it is still opt in though!)

 = 1.7.3 =
 * Call the JavaScript better should site_url being invalid.